Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 -->

 ## Overview
-An LDAP Directory is a collection of Users and Groups.
-LDAP (Lightweight Directory Access Protocol) is an Internet protocol that web applications can use to look up those Users and Groups from the LDAP Server.
-We provide integration with many different types of LDAP Servers including:
+A LDAP Directory is a collection of users and groups.
+LDAP (Lightweight Directory Access Protocol) is an Internet protocol that web applications can use to look up those users and groups from the LDAP server.
+Contrast provides integration with many different types of LDAP servers including:
 * OpenLDAP
 * OpenDS
 * ApacheDS